 I’m interested in advertising at bouts and on your website.

 Where can I get t-shirts and other merchandise?

 Our merchandise is currently available at all our bouts.

 I want QCRGs to come to my company’s event/My bar or restaurant wants to host the QCRGs/I want to meet the rollergirls.

-Become a sponsor and it’s possible to have the fun, feisty and fully-ensured Queen City Roller Girls host or mingle at your event.
-We’re great with crowds, have some top-notch emcees and (for the most part) behave ourselves at corporate events.
-If you’re interested in hosting an event or just offering us bar specials because you love us, please contact us.
-Fans, check out our events for the next chance to meet your favorite QCRGs at bouts, afterparties, charity functions and more.
+Become a sponsor and it is possible to have the fun, feisty, and fully-insured Queen City Roller Girls host or mingle at your event.
+We are great with crowds, have some top-notch emcees, and behave ourselves at corporate events.
+If you are interested in hosting an event, or just offering us bar specials because you love us, please contact us.
+Fans, check out our events for the next chance to meet your favorite league members at bouts, after-parties, charity functions, and more.